 Whether you’re buying a TV, a car, or solar panels, the manufacturer should stand behind their product with a strong warranty.
 A solar panel’s materials warranty (sometimes referred to as the product or equipment warranty) is a guarantee from the manufacturer that they will replace your panel if it fails as a result of manufacturing defects or environmental issues.

 Most solar panel manufacturers offer a 10-year materials warranty, but some higher-end solar panels come with a 12, 15, 20, or even 25-year warranty.
-Solaria offers a remarkable 25-year warranty against any defects in their solar panels – one of just four brands in EnergySage’s comprehensive solar panel database to do so, and another reason that Solaria earns a Premium panel rating.
+Solaria offers a remarkable 25-year warranty against any defects in their solar panels – one of just four brands in EnergySage’s comprehensive solar panel database to do so.

 How much do Solaria panels cost?